alphabeard/labtech-msp_scripts/README.md

 I will have README.md files in each folder to provide details of what is being done as well as info regarding LabTech utilization.

 ## LabTech PowerShell Script Implementation
-Due to not having much luck with the LabTech PowerShell function I use LabTech to write the PowerShell script locally, call it, then delete it when completed.
+Due to not having much luck with the LabTech PowerShell function I primarily only use LabTech to write the PowerShell script locally, call it, then delete it when completed.

 This is normally accomplished by a 3 function LabTech Script.